MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-work-account-schedule.md

 5. Choose the **Edit Account Schedule** action.
 6. Create a row for each financial element that you want to appear in the report, such as one row for current assets and another row for fixed assets.
 For inspiration, see existing account schedules in the CRONUS demonstration company.
 7. Choose the **Overview** action to see the resulting financial report.
 8. In the **Acc.
-Schedule Overview** window, in the **Column Layout Name** field, select another column layout to see the financial data by other parameters.
+Schedule Overview** page, in the **Column Layout Name** field, select another column layout to see the financial data by other parameters.
 9. Choose the **OK** button.

 You have now defined the basis of the account schedule, the rows of financial data to be displayed, and an existing layout of columns to show the data on the rows per different parameters.
 If the default column layout that you selected in step 4 does not suit your purpose, follow the next procedure.